 Even after that reform, however, the EIT Act has not become irrelevant.
 Its role has shifted from being the principal foundation of admissibility to being a supplementary digital-law statute that continues to inform the treatment of e-evidence where KUHAP 2025 is silent or underdeveloped.
 The clearest example is Article 6.
 KUHAP 2025 now speaks in terms of authenticity and lawful acquisition, but it does not reproduce the more specific Article 6 criteria of accessibility, displayability, integrity, and accountability.
 A strong interpretive argument therefore remains that Article 6 should continue to guide courts when assessing whether a piece of electronic material is sufficiently reliable to be received and weighed, so long as that use is consistent with the new KUHAP framework.
 Likewise, Article 43 of the EIT Act still matters because KUHAP 2025 does not appear to supply an equally explicit rule on transnational information-sharing and evidence cooperation in the electronic sphere.

+The resulting relationship between the two statutes is therefore best understood as complementary, but not entirely free from tension.
+Both are statutes of the same formal rank.
+KUHAP 2025 should now be treated as the primary source for general criminal procedure, including the classification of evidence, judicial screening of authenticity and legality, and the basic rules on search and seizure.
+The EIT Act, however, still supplies digital-specific norms that KUHAP 2025 either generalises or leaves underspecified.
+That does not eliminate fragmentation; it manages it.
+The price of that solution is that courts will still need to engage in coordinated interpretation to determine when the EIT Act supplements KUHAP 2025 and when it must yield to the newer procedural code.

 Accordingly, the contribution of the EIT Act (as amended) to Indonesia’s contemporary e-criminal-evidence framework is now narrower but more precise.
 It no longer bears the full weight of recognising e-evidence in criminal proceedings, because KUHAP 2025 has now performed that general procedural function.
 Its continuing significance lies instead in three areas: first, as the historical foundation on which e-evidence was first normalised in Indonesian law; second, as a supplementary source of admissibility-oriented criteria, especially through Article 6; and third, as a residual source of digital-investigative and cross-border cooperation norms, especially through Article 43.
 In short, KUHAP 2025 has displaced the EIT Act from the centre of the evidentiary system, but it has not displaced it from the architecture of digital criminal procedure.

 2.3 The Shift on Praperadilan and Its Impact to the e-Criminal Evidence Admissibility